 The chart below illustrates the relationship and accounting of prenatal care patients and the birth outcomes to be reported on Tables 6B and 7.
 A "Yes" indicates that the information is to be reported in the specified table and section; a "No" indicates the information is not to be reported.
+As a result, it would be unusual for the count of prenatal care patients to equal the birth outcomes.
 The prenatal care patients on Table 6B are routinely compared to the deliveries and birth outcomes on Table 7 during the review and analysis process.
 If there is a reason why such a comparison would look unusual, include an explanation on the appropriate table.

-Prenatal Care Patient and Birth Outcome Scenarios Table 6B, Lines 1-9 (Ageand Trimester of Entry) Table 7, Column 1a(Patients who Delivered) Table 7, Columns 1b-1d (Birth Outcomes- report each baby separately)

-Patients still in prenatal care Yes No No

-Birth outcomes known Yes Yes Yes

-Patients known to have delivered, but no birth outcomes Yes Yes No

-Patients who miscarried Yes No No

-Still birth outcome Yes Yes No

-Patients lost to follow-up Yes No No
+Prenatal Care Patient and Birth Outcome Scenarios Table 6B, Lines 1-9 (Age and Trimester of Entry) Table 7, Column 1a (Patients who Delivered) Table 7, Columns 1b-1d (Birth Outcomes- report each baby separately) Patients still in prenatal care Yes No No Patients known to have delivered, with known birth outcomes Yes Yes Yes Patients known to have delivered, but birth outcomes unknown Yes Yes No Patients who miscarried Yes No No Patients with a stillbirth outcome Yes Yes No Patients lost to follow-up, birth outcomes unknown Yes No No